 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay patients who required increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and using the bathroom.
-Many argue this is a reliable measure of a patient's well-being.
+This datapoint measures the percentage of long-term care patients who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents that were able to retain mobility over time.
-Optimizing mobility is usually a good sign for residents' well-being.
+This tells you the percent of residents who remained mobile levels over time.
+Preserving mobility is usually a great sign for residents' health.

 Hospitalizations